Skip to main content

 5 mentions Positive Neutral Negative

-• “In my opinion, it strives and thrives as a game with stunning visuals, sound effects, music, story, and character design.”
+• “In my opinion, the game thrives with stunning visuals, sound effects, music, story, and character design.”

-• “The farther you progress, the better the character designs are.”
+• “The farther you progress, the better the character designs become.”

 • “Also, if you want to go even further with giving these robots character, I urge you to look into a game called Team Fortress 2 and examine its character design.
-Maybe try to take inspiration from their cartoony design, and to go a step further, give them gimmicky personalities like in Team Fortress 2 and get them good new voice actors while trying to step away from the robotic vibe.”
+Maybe try to take inspiration from their cartoony design, and go a step further by giving them gimmicky personalities like in Team Fortress 2.
+Additionally, consider getting new voice actors to move away from the robotic vibe.”

 • “- The farther you progress, the better the character designs are.”